pingram3030/bashenv/README.md

-# Bash-Env
+# BashEnv

-Different computers are used for different things such as working for different people and organisations.
-Across these roles and machines there is a need to have access to different git repos, credentials and tools, but still use the same aliases, functions and scripts.
+When working for multiple employers, or on different projects, it is handy to separate out the location of git repositories used, in addition to making use of different functions, aliases and variables.`

+BashEnv is a system for helping to automate and standardise a bash environment.
+It is designed to be modified and cloned on to multiple computers, but in a way that enables localised customisations.

 ## Overview